 Thursday morning began with tefillot as a group, and after breakfast we had a few sessions to think about our futures post-Nativ.
 They began with Rabbi Paul Freedman, past Director of USY, talking about Project Reconnect, and continued with greetings by Rabbi Jim Lebeau, director of the Fuchsberg centre, and Rabbi Gail Diamond of the Conservative Yeshiva.
 We then heard from two representatives speak to us about the possibility of Aliyah.
 We had a nice three hour break in the middle of the day, and I used it to go shopping again in Meah Shearim, this time with my friend Jacob, and then a delicious final lunch at Pinati.
 In the afternoon, our staff put a lot of effort into a program where they turned the whole lower level of the Fuchsberg Centre into a 'museum ofmNativ', where each room was set up to remind us of a different part of our year.
 We were given a journal with pages to guide us through the museum, and plenty of time to record our memories of the year.

 That evening, my friend Jacob, who is studying at a Yeshiva for the summer, came over to visit.
 After dinner, we hung out at Beit Nativ for a while, and after davening Ma'ariv, we went downtown to Ben Yehuda along with Shosh and Alana.
-I got a shawarma, and we hung out for a while, at one point meting up with our friends Penina, Judith and Mike.
+I go

 On Friday I woke up early like I used to in the fall, davened at Yeshurun, and around 8:30, headed out with Avram to volunteer at Hazon Yeshaya one last time.
 After peeling potatoes for a few hours, we moved on, and headed over to the shuk to pick up a few gifts.
 We went for lunch at a restaurant a few blocks away called Sima, where Avram and I both had steak in a pita.. delicious!